SWGwon/CubeReconAnalysis/README.md

 # CubeReconAnalysis
-It prints basic information of trajectories, objects.
+This prints basic information of trajectories, objects.
 ## Entire CubeReconAnalysis folder should be sub-directory of CubeRecon
 Put CubeReconAnalysis into CubeRecon.